Don202180208/HTML_Intermediate/README.md

 ### Learning Outcomes

-After completing this module, you will be able to:
+After completing this module, we were able to:

 #### Lesson 1: Forms
 - Build interactive forms using `<form>` and various input elements like text fields, checkboxes, radio buttons, and submit buttons.